nextcloud/documentation/admin_manual/ai/app_summarai.rst

 -----------------

 * The SummarAI Bot cannot access previous conversations, it only recognizes messages from the moment it was enabled in the chatroom.
-* Restarting the server or the SummarAI Docker image will erase any knowledge of messages, as they are not persistently stored.
+* Restarting the server or the SummarAI Docker image will erase any knowledge of messages and added jobs, as they are not persistently stored.
 * Instructional models may occasionally produce inaccurate information.
 Therefore, they should be employed with caution in non-critical scenarios.
 It's essential to verify the accuracy of the bot's output before application.
 * Make sure to test the instruction model you are using for whether it meets the use-case's quality requirements
 * Be aware that AI models can consume a significant amount of energy.
 It's advisable to consider this factor in the planning and operation of AI systems.